-At Hawaiian Island Recovery (HIR), residents are often surprised to find that rehab can actually be fun!
-Not only do we provide access to licensed and caring professionals, but we also offer an opportunity to get out and have life-changing encounters in beautiful Hawaii.
-You didn’t think we’d let you come all this way to hide in a counselor’s office, did you?
+At Hawaii Island Recovery (HIR), residents are often surprised to find that rehab can actually be fun!
+Not only do we provide access to licensed and caring professionals, but HIR also offers an opportunity to get out and have life-changing encounters in beautiful Hawaii.

 Here are our 5 favorite things to do on the Big Island.
 We can’t wait to show you around!